aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

 ### logHeader()

-Function that adds a header with relevant information to the log file
+Function that adds a header with relevant information to the log file.

 # TO DO